 The need for enterprise risk management (ERM) in higher ed was underscored by the chaotic nature of 2020.
-However, as noted in two previous blogs, many higher education institutions are unsure why and how to develop this type of plan and then administrators’ roles in operationalizing this effort.
+However, as noted in our previous blogs in this Enterprise Risk Management for Higher Ed series Part 1 -an overview of risk planning and Part 2 – Risk Planning And Its Critical Role In Higher Education, many higher education institutions are unsure why and how to develop this type of plan and then administrators’ roles in operationalizing this effort.
 This post addresses the other major component that needs to be addressed in creating an ERM plan—the important role the institution’s board plays in the ERM.

 The Board of Trustees plays a crucial role in effective enterprise risk planning management, which is a critical part of higher education’s toolkit in preparing for and mitigating disruptions and disasters.
 These disruptions can involve hazards/accidents (such as hurricanes, floods, wildfires, or blizzards), societal movements (the pandemic, Black Lives Matter, MeToo!), governmental policies (higher education policy changes, visas for international students), and technology (ransomware, platform malfunctions).

-Trustees are responsible for the risk oversight portion of enterprise risk management, whereas the institution’s administration handles risk planning.
+Trustees are responsible for the risk oversight portion of enterprise risk management (ERM), whereas the institution’s administration handles risk planning.
 Therefore, it may be helpful to review the board’s primary purpose.

 While remaining engaged, conscientious, curious, and optimistic, board members must be strategic and tactical—while avoiding micromanaging the institution’s day-to-day activities.
 Trustees need to embrace due diligence when contemplating a matter to prevent rubber-stamping ill-advised recommendations.
 They also have fiduciary responsibilities that cannot be delegated.
 Fiduciaries hold a position of trust, act with the organization’s highest good in mind, and maintain a higher standard than the professional staff.